 1. Accommodate the Payload.
-Determine what size compartment is required to contain the altimeter and (separately) a Grade A large egg (maximum diameter 45 millimeters) and cushion them against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
-If you have a flight-termination system that may lead to the egg landing at higher (but still safe) speeds, this requires more egg cushioning.
+Determine what size compartment is required to contain the altimeter and (separately) two Grade A large eggs (maximum diameter 45 millimeters) and cushion them against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
+If you have a flight-termination system that may lead to the eggs landing at higher (but still safe) speeds, this requires more egg cushioning.

-Hint: Make sure you cushion the egg from impact with the walls of the payload compartment or metal hardware in every direction including the sides when the rocket's parachute snaps open.
+Hint: Make sure you cushion the eggs from impact with the walls of the payload compartment or metal hardware in every direction including the sides when the rocket's parachute snaps open.
+And put a hard bulkhead or disc in addition to foam padding BETWEEN the two eggs so they do not slap against each other.

 2. Accommodate the Instrumentation.
 The electronic altimeter specified for the event (which you must buy separately from the manufacturer at a special TARC discount price) must be used in your rocket, and will be the sole basis for measuring the rocket's achieved maximum altitude.
-You may install other additional altimeter-based systems if you wish, to control "drogue then main" parachute deployment, but only the official altimeter can be used for the official record of achieved altitude.
+You may install other additional altimeter-based systems if you wish, to control duration or other features, but only the official altimeter can be used for the official record of achieved altitude.
 It is very important that the compartment in which the altimeter is placed be properly positioned on the rocket and vented with holes as described in Appendix 4, so that the air pressure inside it is always at equilibrium with the outside air pressure.
 The instrument measures altitude on the basis of the air pressure changes it senses during flight.